tckmn/snowman-lang/doc/snowman.md

 - `aa` (an) -> \*: element at index
 - `al` (a) -> n: array length
 - `az` (a) -> a: zip/transpose
+- `as` (anna) -> a: splice (first argument is array to splice, second is start index, third is length, fourth is what to replace with)
 - TODO: unfold?

 #### "String" operators